-You can claim an amount on line 369 of Schedule 1 if both of the following apply:
+You can claim an amount on line 369 of Schedule 1 if you meet both of the following criteria:

-- You or your spouse or common-law partner bought a qualifying home. - You did not live in another home owned by you or your spouse or common-law partner in the year the home was bought or in any of the four preceding years (first-time home buyer).
+- You or your spouse or common-law partner bought a qualifying home. - You did not live in another home owned by you or your spouse or common-law partner in the year the home was bought or in any of the 4 preceding years (first-time home buyer).

-Persons with disabilities - You do not have to be a first-time home buyer if:
+Persons with disabilities - You do not have to be a first-time home buyer if you meet one of the following criteria:

-- you are eligible for the DTC; or - you bought the home for the benefit of a related person who is eligible for the DTC.
+- You are eligible for the DTC. - You bought the home for the benefit of a related person who is eligible for the DTC.